Sanjay7089/testAI/README.md

-# Mock-Interviews-with-AI
+# Test AI

-Mock-Interviews-with-AI is a voice-to-ai-to-voice application designed using React/Node, offering users an interactive and engaging job interview experience with AI.
+TestAI is a voice-to-ai-to-voice application designed using React/Node, offering users an interactive and engaging job interview experience with AI.
 Practice your interview skills with real-time feedback and dynamic questioning.

 - **Voice Interaction:** Voice chat with an AI interviewer.
 - **Job Description Summarization:** Parses a job description down to essential elements.